Su996/Greenhouse-intelligent-flower-watering-system/README.md

 $ ./build
 ```
 ## How to use
+Setup hardware as below:

+Run main.c on the raspberry Pi and run。
 ## Code Description
 ### detect and upload data on cloud server
 #### import